ddswoosh/Python-Chatbot/README.md

 -As I learn more about machine learning and AI, I will be gradually adding more learning based functions to the bot

--There are numerous files to go along with this project.
-The backend will be coded in base Python, using some libraries such as random and re
+-There are numerous files to go along with this project as it is a full stack application.

--The frontend will be coded with either pyscript or dash

--The user database will be ran on either mySQL or Microsoft SQL.
-This part allows each user to be identified and have chat logs saved.
-This will increase the bots accuracy as we will have previous information stored behind a username and password.
+  -The backend is coded in python using some libraries -To allow executable html, we will be using pyscript to link our backend -The key : value database will be located in a microsoftSQL server using the sqlite3 library for interaction -Natural language processing will be rolled out later into the project

--Financial based forums will be scraped, parsed and placed into a database for machine learning and training purposes.
+-Financial based forums will be scraped, parsed and placed into the database for machine learning and training purposes.